 - Filtration: Prefilter, activated carbon filter, and HEPA filter

 - 3 airspeed settings to adjust airflow, exchange rate, and decibel level

 - Energy Star certified to prevent air purification from skyrocketing the electric bill

 - Easy-to-use display makes controlling the device and understanding current air quality easy

 - Comes in 2 colorways to match a variety of decor styles and color palettes

-- Limited portability; this air purifier is not suitable for large rooms
+- Limited portability; this mold air purifier is not suitable for large rooms

-Get the Levoit Core 300 air purifier for mold at Amazon or Target.
+Get the Levoit Core 300 air purifier for mold at Amazon, Walmart, or Target.

 The Levoit Core 200S has smart capabilities and a range of convenient features at an affordable price.
-This air purifier is a compact but powerful unit for small rooms.
-The Core 200S includes a nylon prefilter, true HEPA filter, and an activated carbon filter to clean particles and odors from the air.
+This mold air purifier is a compact but powerful unit for small rooms.
+The Core 200S includes a nylon prefilter, a true HEPA filter, and an activated-carbon filter to clean particles and odors from the air.
 This unit features a clean design and a small footprint and has a CADR suitable for rooms up to 183 square feet.